 Bipolar diathermy; direct current electrotherapy

-- The heat applied causes tissue fibrosis.
+- Local application of heat causes tissue fibrosis.

 - This is a painful procedure, performed under general anaesthesia.